On this page:

-The objective of the WSIB Research and Grants Program is to enhance workers’ compensation system outcomes by supporting innovative proposals that are aligned to the WSIB’s strategic mandate.
+The objective of the WSIB Research and Grants Program is to enhance workplace injury and illness insurance system outcomes by supporting innovative proposals that help advance our strategic mandate.
 This is accomplished through highly practical, expert research and training initiatives delivered by professional individuals and organizations that address current and emerging challenges, and strengthen Ontario’s workers’ compensation system now and in the future.

-The WSIB Research and Grants Program will award up to $1.5 million in funding for its 2022 Grants competition.
+The WSIB Research and Grants Program will award up to $1.6 million in funding for its 2024 Grants competition1.
 The expectation is that proposals will lead to practical outcomes that can inform programs, policies, and/or products and services for the WSIB and/or stakeholders within the workers’ compensation system.

-The WSIB Grants Program accepts the following types of proposals:
+The WSIB Research and Grants Program accepts the following types of proposals: